 Talking to your teen about drug and alcohol abuse doesn’t have to be a formal conversation, but it also isn’t something that should happen just once.
 Not sure how to go about connecting with your child on the topic of drug and alcohol abuse?
 Here are a few tips:

 - Take advantage of any natural openings.
 If there’s a scene in a movie where someone is drinking and behaving badly, if someone at a family or neighbor party over imbibes, or if there is a story on the news about someone getting into an accident after drugged driving, talk to your teen about it.
-Ask her what she thinks and give her some perspective that highlights how addiction is a disease, but that it is not a disease you can develop unless you begin drinking or using drugs.
+Ask them what they think and give them some perspective that highlights how addiction is a disease, but that it is not a disease you can develop unless you begin drinking or using drugs.

 - Ask about your teens’ friends and peers.
 Find out what your teen’s friends are doing.
-Ask her if she sees people at school selling drugs, drinking or getting high, or if she’s ever tried any mind-altering substances.
-Asking questions can give you some insight into her personal views on the subject of drug and alcohol abuse and can help you to determine whether or not you need to pay a little closer attention to her habits to identify possible substance abuse.
+Ask your teen if they see people at school selling drugs, drinking or getting high, or if they’ve ever tried any mind-altering substances.
+Asking questions can give you some insight into your teen’s personal views on the subject of drug and alcohol abuse and can help you to determine whether or not you need to pay a little closer attention to their habits to identify possible substance abuse.

 - Create boundaries and consequences.
-During the teen years, it’s important to give your child some freedoms and the opportunity to earn your trust and test her independence.
-However, she will need strong guidelines and boundaries about what is okay and what isn’t when it comes to drug and alcohol abuse.
-The best policy is to require total abstinence from use of all substances, and to make it clear that she should never get in the car with someone who has had even one drink or a hit off a joint.
-Additionally, should she cross those boundaries and drink or get high anyway, implement consequences.
+During the teen years, it’s important to give your child some freedoms and the opportunity to earn your trust and test their independence.
+However, they will need strong guidelines and boundaries about what is okay and what isn’t when it comes to drug and alcohol abuse.
+The best policy is to require total abstinence from use of all substances, and to make it clear that they should never get in the car with someone who has had even one drink or a hit off a joint.
+Additionally, should your teen cross those boundaries and drink or get high anyway, implement consequences.

 - Offer a “get out of jail free” card.
-If your teen’s ride home drinks or gets high, make sure that she knows she can always call you to come get her.
-Make it clear that she will never get into trouble for making this choice and that there is absolutely no acceptable reason to get into the car with someone who has been drinking or using drugs.
+If your teen’s ride home drinks or gets high, make sure that they know they can always call you to come get them.
+Make it clear that they will never get into trouble for making this choice and that there is absolutely no acceptable reason to get into the car with someone who has been drinking or using drugs.